Theory of coherent interaction-free detection of pulses: Introduction

-The paper is organized as follows: in Section II, we introduce our coherent detection scheme and compare it with the standard projective scheme as often described in optical systems.
-We outline the description of the two hypothesis: the system evolution with only beam-splitters and the evolution with the presence of pulses we wish to detect.
-In Section III, we investigate the limit when the number of Ramsey sequences $N$ is large, and subsequently explore the lower limit of $B$-pulse strength $\theta$ leading to sufficiently high detection efficiency.
-In Section IVA, we investigate how information on the presence of the pulses is acquired during each protocol by studying the success probabilities obtained when $B$-pulses of same strength are applied.
-We also investigate in Section IVB the successive probabilities of success and absorption for $N = 25$ Ramsey sequences when subjected to $B$-pulses of strength $\theta = \pi$.
-Additionally, in Section IVC we investigate the quantum limits of each protocol by studying the Fisher information and the Fisher information of the efficiencies.
-In Section V, we consider several sources of error and expound on their implications for the effectiveness of our protocol.
-These include the effect of beam-splitter strength (Section VA), $B$-pulses with a variable phase (Section VB), interaction-free detection with randomly placed $B$-pulses (Section VC), initialization on thermal states (Section VD), effects of decoherence (Section VE), and detuned $B$-pulses (Section VF).
+The paper is organized as follows: In Sec.~\ref{sec_2}, we introduce our coherent detection scheme and compare it with the standard projective scheme as often described in optical systems.
+We outline the two hypotheses: the system evolution with only beam-splitters and the evolution in the presence of pulses we wish to detect.
+In Sec.~\ref{sec_3}, we investigate the limit when the number of Ramsey sequences $N$ is large, and subsequently explore the lower limit of $B$-pulse strength $\theta$ leading to sufficiently high detection efficiency.
+In Sec.~\ref{sec_4a}, we investigate how information on the presence of the pulses is acquired during each protocol by studying the success probabilities obtained when $B$ pulses of the same strength are applied.
+We also investigate, in Sec.~\ref{sec_4b}, the successive probabilities of successful interaction-free detection, as well as those of absorption, for $N = 25$ Ramsey sequences subjected to $B$ pulses of strength $\theta = \pi$.
+Additionally, in Sec.~\ref{sec_4c}, we investigate the quantum limits of each protocol by studying the Fisher information and the Fisher information of the efficiencies.
+In Sec.~\ref{sec_5}, we consider several sources of error and expound on their implications for the effectiveness of our protocol.
+These include the effect of beam-splitter strength (Sec.~\ref{sec_5a}), $B$ pulses with a variable phase (Sec.~\ref{sec_5b}), interaction-free detection with randomly placed $B$ pulses (Sec.~\ref{sec_5c}), initialization in thermal states (Sec.~\ref{sec_5d}), effects of decoherence (Sec.~\ref{sec_5e}), and detuned $B$ pulses (Sec.~\ref{sec_5f}).